RaenzyIsDev/AtlasGG/README.md

 The release is in releases.
 (Duh.)

-Downloads of presets will be on MediaFir)
+Downloads of presets will be on MediaFire

 FURTHER is the ABOUT section, and not essential.